semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 In this case it is possible to start a `patterns` AND operation with a `pattern-not`, because there is an implicit `pattern: ...` that matches the content of the metavariable.
 :::

-It is also useful in combination with `pattern-either`:
+The `metavariable-pattern` is also useful in combination with `pattern-either`:

 :::note Example
 Try this pattern in the [Semgrep Playground](https://semgrep.dev/s/Aw88).